Skip to content

 Applications of Abrasive Grain

 Abrasive grains are utilized in coated and bonded abrasive forms.
-In a coated or bonded form grains are fused with an appropriate matrix to form grinding belts, flap disc, flap wheel, grinding wheel, and many other abrasive tools.
-Abrasive grains are utilized in several industrial applications including grinding, sanding, honing, sharpening, smoothening, lapping, sandblasting, etc.
+In a coated or bonded form, grains are fused with an appropriate matrix to form grinding belts, flap discs, flap wheels, grinding wheels, and many other abrasive tools.
+Abrasive grains are utilized in several industrial applications, including grinding, sanding, honing, sharpening, smoothening, lapping, sandblasting, etc.

 The different abrasive grains are required for different applications, and this is an important factor for their high performance.